 - Service Agreement: A service agreement outlines the terms of a given service between a service provider and customer.
 This is a valuable document to secure with suppliers, clients, and any business partners.

-- Certificate of Occupancy: Depending on the nature of your business’s and machine’s occupancy, some type of certificate of occupancy (CO) is likely relevant.
+- Certificate of Occupancy: Depending on the nature of your business’ and machine’s occupancy, some type of certificate of occupancy (CO) is likely relevant.
 This document confirms that all building codes, zoning laws, and government regulations have been met by all parties.

-- Insurance
+6. Insurance

 Step 9: Tap In

 Some industries are flush with industry support, resources, news, publications, and trade associations and organizations.
-Vending appears to be one of them.
+Vending is one of them.
 In such a rapidly changing market, it’s important to stay on top of trends, technologies, and markets.
-Here are a few must-see resources for anyone considering opening or sustaining a vending machine business:

 - Vending Market Watch: This is a leading source for vending, micro market, office coffee service, and convenience services industry information.